Last Updated on July 18, 2026 by Patrick Camuso, CPA

 Platform dashboards are designed for user experience, not tax compliance.
 They frequently aggregate outcomes without preserving acquisition cost, disposition timing, or valuation detail required for tax reporting.
 Dashboards may be useful for orientation, but they are not a substitute for transaction-level records.

-If a contract expires worthless, do I still need to report it?
+If a contract resolves at zero, do I still need to account for it?

 If I never withdrew funds from the platform, do I still have taxable activity?